Why Use Solar Power

 WHAT IS SOLAR POWER?

 Solar power technology utilities solar PV cells or solar PV panels (or solar photovoltaics) to effectively convert sunlight into renewable energy.
-If you are interested in solar panels, you need to engage a trusted solar panel installer, like Bradford, to recommend the most appropriate type of solar power system for you.
-Bradford can also answer all your questions regarding home solar.
+If you are interested in solar panels, you need to engage a trusted solar panel installer, like Just Rite, to recommend the most appropriate type of solar power system for you.
+Just Rite can also answer all your questions regarding home solar.

 In essence, solar power technology - solar PV (or solar photovoltaics) - uses solar panels to effectively convert sunlight into electricity.